SAKryukov/remoting-dotnet/article/article.md

 For the server side, we need to dynamically [emit the code](#heading-server3a-emitting-the-method-code) for some object which can identify an implementation class method by the data received from network and call this method with appropriate actual parameters obtained from this data.
 Reflection is more expensive than other parts of this communication, so using `System.Reflection.Emit` is important to make sure the information about detail of all the methods is reused during remote method calls.

 Before emitting code, we need to collect all required information.
-One problem is that we need to reflect only the methods of the contract interface.
+One problem is that we need to reflect only the methods of the service contract interface.
 On the other hands, the code should be emitted based on `System.Reflection.MethodInfo` of the implementing class, not the interface.
-Do to so, we need to reflect all the methods of the contract interface and, for each method, reflect a corresponding method of the implementing class.
+Do to so, we need to reflect all the methods of the service contract interface and, for each method, reflect a corresponding method of the implementing class.
 The notion of the "corresponding method" here is somewhat tricky.
 The following technique is used:

 ~~~{lang=C#}{id=code-reflection}
 foreach (var method in methods) {